Clyde 1

-Clyde 1 is an Independent Local Radio station based in Glasgow, Scotland, owned and operated by Bauer as part of the Hits Radio network.
+Clyde 1 is an Independent Local Radio station based in Glasgow, Scotland, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
 It broadcasts to Glasgow and West Central Scotland.

-As of December 2022, the station has a weekly audience of 664,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 747,000 listeners according to RAJAR.

 History

 Clyde 1 was born out of the compulsory transmission splitting enforced by the UK regulators in the 1990s, developing the FM frequency into Radio Clyde into a Top-40 format radio station.

 The development of live-streaming and digital radio led to a widening of the station's potential audience through carriage on the station's website and Bauer Radio's DAB multiplex in Glasgow.

 The station's Freeview carriage came as a consequence of the closure of stable-mate 3C by the station's then-owners, and resulted in UK-wide coverage until it was removed on 30 October 2008.

-On 31 December 2013, Radio Clyde celebrated its 40th anniversary.

 Events

 Clyde 1 used to hold an event called Clyde 1 Live at the SECC in Glasgow.

-The event included some of the many artists which are broadcast on the station, past events have featured Calvin Harris, Labrinth, Jessie J, Olly Murs, The Sugababes, Amelia Lily, Pixie Lott, Mcfly, Lawson, Cover Drive, Matt Cardle, Gary Barlow, John Newman, The Vamps and also Dappy.
+The event included some of the many artists which are broadcast on the station, past events have featured Calvin Harris, Labrinth, Jessie J, Olly Murs, The Sugababes, Amelia Lily, Pixie Lott, McFly, Lawson, Cover Drive, Matt Cardle, Gary Barlow, John Newman, The Vamps and also Dappy.

+On 5 February 2024, it was announced that Clyde 1 Live would return to celebrate the station's 50th anniversary.
+This event took place on 31 May 2024 at the OVO Hydro, with 12,500 people in attendance.
+Clyde 1 presenter George Bowie performed one of his GBX sets, with fellow presenters Cassi Gillespie and Callum Gallacher performing DJ sets as well.
+Acts included Texas, Tom Walker, Amy Macdonald, Emeli Sandé, Callum Beattie and Nathan Evans.

 Programming

 The majority of programming - local and networked - is produced and broadcast from Radio Clyde's studios in Clydebank, however some networked output originates from Forth 1 in Edinburgh, Tay FM in Dundee and sister station Hits Radio in Manchester.
 The station also opts out of some networked output to broadcast additional local programming, including sports coverage and specialist music shows.

-The station's local presenters include George Bowie (Bowie at Breakfast / The GB Xperience), Garry Spence, Steven Mill and Cassi Gillespie (Bowie at Breakfast and Sunday afternoons).
+The station's local presenters include George Bowie (Bowie at Breakfast/The GB Xperience), Garry Spence, Grant Thomson, Steven Mill and Cassi Gillespie (Bowie at Breakfast).